BIDDINGTON'S SHOPPING & GALLERY BIDDINGTON'S

 Lo de Jesus

-More than just a parrilla with good beef, this spot offers specialty items such as a classic paella + wine combo (Tuesday night only).
+More than just a parrilla with good beef, this spot offers specialty items such as pacú--a river fish from the Rio de la Plata.
 High-end wines, (plus the moderately-priced standards), draw an upmarket (but casual) audience.

 Palermo Soho: Gurruchaga 1406 (at Cabrera).
 4831-1961.